 A pediatric dentist is a dentist who specializes in the treatment and care of children, including infants and adolescents.
-Pediatric dentists complete many years of training after dental school and open practices just for children in order to achieve the status of a pediatric dentist.
-Dr. Brumbaugh is proud to be your pediatric dentist in Staunton, VA.
+Pediatric dentists complete many years of training after dental school and open practices just for children in order to achieve the status of pediatric dentist.
+Dr. Brumbaugh is proud to be your pediatric dentist in Staunton, Virginia.

 When should my child first visit the dentist?

 At the practice of Dr. Brumbaugh, we follow standards suggested by the American Association of Pediatric Dentistry when it comes to your child’s first dental visit.
 We suggest bringing your child to our office by the age of 2.
 If you would like to know whether your child should come in for a visit, please contact us today.

 What are primary teeth?
 Why are they important?